Skip navigation

 Frances Daykin and Huhtamaki Wab are WABKIN.
 With backgrounds encompassing play-work, support-work, creative facilitation, art education and visually based artistic practice, WABKIN situates itself as a multiplicity.
 A re-weaving of traditional hierarchical values within the art world is reflected through their work at the Plymouth Scrapstore.

 Our holiday studio programme creates immersive installations and play-based activities that offer self-directed art experiences for children, parents and carers.
-Each STUDIO DO responds to the themes and broader art movements of our exhibitions and collection displays, while providing a space to test out making, experiment with ideas and take time out from the galleries.
-Make, play, rest, and use the studio in your own way to explore art at Tate St Ives.
+Each STUDIO DO responds to the themes and broader art movements of our exhibitions or invites a contemporary artist to take over the space.
+This provides a space to test out making, experiment with ideas, and take time out from the galleries.
+Make, play, rest and use the studio in your own way to explore art at Tate St Ives.

 Tate St Ives is located on Porthmeor Beach.
 There is a ramp up to the gallery entrance alongside stairs with a handrail.